Generalized 3x + 1 Mappings : counting cycles: Original Collatz and problems

-\textsl{We conclude that there are no cycles other than the nine known and, as the cycles are closed (that is, there are no numbers other than those belonging to cycles that end on a cycle), then these other numbers are part of infinite trajectories}.
+\textsl{We conclude that there are possibly no cycles other than the nine specified in this paper and, as the cycles are closed (that is, there are no numbers other than those belonging to cycles that end on a cycle), then the numbers such as $8, 11, 14 , \cdots$, are part of infinite trajectories}.

 The integers 8, 10, 11, 12, 13, 15, 17, 18, $\cdots$, are in the same infinite trajectory, but the integers 14, 16, 19, $\cdots$, seem to be in other infinite trajectory.
-There are possibly several different infinite trajectories.